-Church AVL training shouldn't be an option...
-It's a necessity!
+Church AVL Training shouldn't be Optional...
+It's a Necessity!

 Posted on Apr 4, 2003 6:14:35 PM

-Audio/video integrators, as a rule, have been slow to accept the reality that training is among the top concerns with most production managers, systems operators, worship leaders and technical directors.
+As a rule, Audio/Video/Lighting integrators rarely accept the reality that training is (and should be) among one of the top concerns for production managers, systems operators, worship leaders and technical directors.

 Training as part of new church installation or system upgrade has traditionally been approached as an afterthought.
 Most of the training that is included in system packages relates to the most basic fundamentals of the system's physical components.
 These sessions are typically half-day endeavors taught by an installer (or whoever is available) with no specific curriculum or outline.
 The end-result is typically ineffective.

 The problem stems from the fact that integrators often do not have the available resources to develop an effective curriculum.
 Those who do have the resources often cut proposals to the bone in order to win bids, and training is usually in the first round of cuts.
 Unfortunately, the lack of an adequate church AV training packages often leaves the customer dissatisfied with the performance of a newly-installed system.